ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: Preliminaries

 Membership inference attacks (MIAs) aim to determine which data points were part of the training set of a machine learning model.
 The strongest recent black-box methods are reference-model based, and they rely on additional assumptions about the target model’s training configuration and the candidate set, which are unlikely to hold in practice.
-In this work, we focus on a realistic scenario where the adversary has access only to a superset that contains the training set and to the model weights.
+In this work, we focus on a scenario where the adversary has access only to a superset that contains the training set (or part of the training set) and to the model weights.
 This reflects real-world conditions: modern models are often released publicly with their weights, while auditors may possess large candidate pools that include the training set but lack detailed knowledge of the training data distribution or the exact training configuration.
-Our setting adapts the basic membership inference game~\citep{yeom2018privacy,jayaraman2020revisiting}, where a single sample is evaluated at a time, into a superset-based formulation in which the full candidate pool is attacked and evaluated (similar to the online setting in \cite{carlini2022membership,zarifzadeh2023low}).
-We assume that the superset contains the full training set or at least a large portion of it.
+Our setting adapts the basic membership inference game~\citep{yeom2018privacy,Jayaraman2021}, where a single sample is evaluated at a time, into a \emph{set-based} formulation in which the full candidate pool is attacked and evaluated (similar to the online setting in \citet{carlini2022membership,zarifzadeh2023low}).
+We assume that the evaluated set contains the training set or at least a portion of it (e.g. more than 10\%).
 While this assumption was not taken in prior work, the reported results in those settings were in fact obtained under it.
 That is, for technical reasons, their evaluations were obtained in a setting where the attacker uses a superset of the training data~\citep{carlini2022membership}.
-Results for our method in a scenario where this assumption does not hold are presented in Appendix~\ref{app:abl_coverage}.
+Results for our method in a scenario where this assumption is relaxed are presented in~\Cref{app:abl_coverage}.